datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 - PMM works best large data sets to get better donors
 - Does not work well with sparse data
 - Cannot be used to impute values outside the range of data
+- PMM is less vulnerable to model misspecification and avoids meaningless imputations.

 `@citations`